-As part of the global PMI Group, PMN and PMT recognise that respecting human rights is fundamental to operating a sustainable global business.
-As such, PMI has developed a strong policy framework and robust due diligence processes across its operations comprising a refreshed Human Rights Commitment3, PMI's revised Code of Conduct4, Agricultural Labour Practices (ALP) Code5 as well as the Responsible Sourcing Principles6 (RSPs).
+As part of the global PMI Group, PML recognises that respecting human rights is fundamental to operating a sustainable global business.
+As such, PMI has developed a strong policy framework and robust due diligence processes across its operations comprising a refreshed Human Rights Commitment3, PMI's revised Code of Conduct4', Agricultural Labour Practices (ALP) Code5 as well as the Responsible Sourcing Principles6 (RSPs).

-In the Reporting Period, PMN and PMT continued to follow these existing policies and processes to reduce the risk of adverse impacts on fundamental human rights and decent working conditions in their operations and supply chains.

-PMI's key policies include:
+In the Reporting Period, PML continued to follow these existing policies and processes to reduce the risk of modern slavery practices in its operations and supply chains.
+Our key policies include: